 United Belize Advocacy Movement (UNIBAM) (2010): Our funding assisted UNIBAM in conducting targeted HIV and reproductive health interventions and education.
 The grant funded refurbishment of a building for use in training as well as transportation and meals for 40 youth leaders/peer educators from Belmopan, Dangriga, and Orange Walk.

 Plenty Belize (2010): Grant monies were used to purchase equipment for drying and preserving seeds.
 This included a solar refrigerator and containers for seed storage.
 In addition, the grant also funded training for Toledo district farmers in the practice of sowing and saving seed.
-Visit http://plenty.org/programs/plenty-belize/ for more information on Plenty Belize.
+Visit https://plenty.org/programs/plenty-belize/ for more information on Plenty Belize.

 Reading is Fun (2010): This project funded after-school reading programs, including materials and equipment for bilingual education at San Juan Bosco RC School.
 The program was open to the school’s 322 students between the ages of 5 and 15.
 This area, in the village of Cowpen, Stann Creek district, was in great need of English language materials and training.
 With our help, the after-school program undertook community outreach, through the children, to promote the importance of bilingual education.